tommyGPT2S/DocEX/docex/services/README_KB_SERVICE.md

 ## Overview

-The Knowledge Base (KB) Service is a RAG-powered service for querying rule books (GPO Rosters, DDD Matrix, Eligibility Guides) in the Novartis MMF AI chargeback automation workflow.
+The Knowledge Base (KB) Service is a RAG-powered service for querying rule books (GPO Rosters, DDD Matrix, Eligibility Guides) in chargeback automation workflows.

 This implementation follows the specifications in `KB_Implementation_Proposal.html` and provides: